“Without great solitude no serious work is possible.” – Pablo Picasso

 Little questions and observations that have been pushed down begin to rise into your conscious mind.
 Your hidden seams of inspiration let go of their secrets.

-Getting away from day to day responsibilities and commitments allows you to engage in deep thought, giving you access to deeper intuition to build on the insights gleaned.
-This stimulates creativity and brings what you truly want to see, into existence.
+Getting away from day to day responsibilities allows you to engage in deep thought.
+With access to deeper intuition you can build on the insights gleaned.
+Creativity is stimulated and brings what you truly want to see into existence.

 Revitalise your mind and body simultaneously.